ukparliament/weeknotes.data-search/2018/04/index.md

 ### Search

 Dan spent some time playing with [search on the new shop](https://www.shop.parliament.uk/search?q=whisky), which isn't 'one true search'.
 He thought it interesting how much better 'one true search' is if you're looking for whisky shot glasses but spell it whiskey or scotch.
 We feel there are opportunities here for the future.
+Though what kind of philistine would drink whiskey from a shot glass escapes us.

 Dan, [Jamie](https://twitter.com/oddtype) and [Samu](https://twitter.com/langsamu) also did some footling around with the new website search.
 Footling may be strong here.